joseph99kk/Automated-laboratory-log-management-system/README.md

 4. **Upload the Code**
    - Connect ESP32 via USB.
    - Choose board: `ESP32 Dev Module`
-   - Select the correct COM port.
+   - Select the correct COM port which is COM 4.
-   - Paste and upload the provided code.
+   - Write or upload ypur code.

 5. **Connect to ESP32 Access Point**
-   - SSID: `ESP_Conditions`
+   - SSID(Service Set Identifie): `ESP_Conditions`.
+This is the WiFi name you see when connecting the device.
    - Password: `12345678`

 6. **Control via Mobile App**